Unbundling myofascial pain syndrome in your veterinary patients

 Osteoarthritis is almost always a young dog disease secondary to conformational issues.
 For example, dogs with hip or elbow dysplasia will have radiographic evidence of osteoarthritis by the time they’re 1 or 2 years old.
 However, it’s often not diagnosed in young dogs unless the owner sees a mobility problem.
 Reluctance to go for long walks, walk across slippery surfaces, or jump in and out of cars is mistaken for something the dog just doesn’t want to do, whether the reluctance has been there from the start or developed over time.

 An inability to recognize these behaviors as signs of pain is itself a tragedy, because early diagnosis and treatment are vital.
-OA causes an increase in inflammatory mediators in the joint, which inflame cartilage and cause pain, which in turn causes more severe OA.
+OA causes an increase in inflammatory mediators in the joint that inflame cartilage and cause pain, which in turn causes more severe OA.
 Round and round the insidious cycle goes until the joints become almost unusable.
 However, if OA is diagnosed early and treatment is initiated right away, this can slow the progression of the disease and give the dog a more comfortable life than it would otherwise have.

 Myofascial pain detection can help both owner and veterinarian with the decision to pursue diagnostics such as radiographs, especially in young dogs.
 It’s a hard sell to ask any dog owner to consider radiographic screening for joint disease when there are no obvious signs, especially if sedation is required.
 But when a veterinarian discovers myofascial pain and suspects underlying disease, he or she has taken the first step on the diagnostic pathway and the “sell” becomes easier.